arnovb-github/PoshCommence/readme.md

 # perform the export
 Export-CmcCategory Account accounts.json -ExportFormat 1 -Filters $filters -FieldNames accountKey, Address, City, zipPostal, Country, 'Relates to Employee'
 ```
 Note that for brevity I used `1` to indicate I wanted Json format.
 The fully qualified value is `[Vovin.CmcLibNet.Export.ExportFomat]::Json`.
-You can use the `Get-CmcExportFormats` CmdLet to get the full list of available formats.
+You can use the `Get-CmcExportFormats [<CommonParameters>]` CmdLet to get the full list of available formats.
 If you are not interested in connected values you can specify `-SkipConnectedItems`, which will significantly boost performance.

 ## Debugging ##
 Some Cmdlets make _Vovin.CmcLibNet_ issue DDE commands to Commence.
 These can be extraordinarily hard to debug.
 Display the last DDE error thrown in Commence with: